McCLIM/McCLIM/Backends/beagle/README.txt

 Should use CLIM:*DEFAULT-FRAME-MANAGER* for this!
-Note that as yet, no native (aqua) look and feel panes have been defined, so it doesn't matter which one you use.
+Note that as yet, no native (aqua) look and feel panes have been defined, so it doesn't matter which frame manager you use.

 multiple ports:
 ---------------